 If the High Court approves the Scheme, on the transfer date the insurance business of NPLL will transfer to PLAL.
 To simplify our accounts, the Scheme will have the financial effect, within these accounts, as if the changes had taken place on 1 January 2015.
 This date is called the 'effective date'.
-Having an effective date that is before the transfer date does not alter the way your policy is dealt with under the Scheme.
+Having an effective date that is before the transfer date does not alter the way the transferring policies are dealt with under the Scheme.

 Following the transfer date, PLAL will become the product provider and will be responsible for the transferred policies.
-PLAL will take over NPLL's rights and obligations in relation to the transferred policies and you will be entitled to the same rights against PLAL in respect of your policy as you had against NPLL.
+PLAL will take over NPLL's rights and obligations in relation to the transferred policies.